Citation: 2011 TCC 357

 as employment, bank accounts, RRSPs, credit cards and securities accounts),

 (d) landed immigrant status or work permits in Canada,

 (g) a vehicle registered in Canada,

-(h) a seasonal dwelling place or leased dwelling place in Canada,
+(h) a seasonal dwelling place or leased dwelling place

 (i) a Canadian passport, and

 (j) memberships in a Canadian union or professional

 The other residential